bumaociyuan/JSFormatter-Xcode/README.md

 ##How does it work?
 All the commands are in the menu `Edit` > `JSFormatter`.
-Click `Format Active File` to format
+Click `Format Active JS File` to format

 ##Shortcut
 You can create keyboard shortcuts for the menu items in the [Keyboard Preferences](http://support.apple.com/kb/ph3957) of OS X System Preferences.